Vortex-Deskware/WebSoftPy/README.md

 ## Notes from Developers

 - WebSoftPy is actively maintained and will receive usability improvements (e.g., automatic shortcut creation).
-- The tool is generic—no site is hardcoded.
+- The tool is generic, no site is hardcoded.
 It works with any valid URL.
 - Generated apps are fully self-contained and respect user privacy settings.
+- Version 2.5 introduces **Expressional** theming, let your desktop reflect your style.

 ---